 Get a free online quote to see how your insurance premiums could look.

-If you use e-cigarettes, what does it mean for your life insurance and premium?
-In most cases, smoker premiums will still apply to e-cigarette users, if the e-cigarettes contain nicotine.
+If you use vapes or e-cigarettes, what does it mean for your life insurance and premium?
+In most cases, smoker premiums will still apply if they contain nicotine.
 Generally, a non-smoker is defined as someone who has not smoked a cigarette, or used nicotine or a nicotine-replacement product, within the previous 12 months.

 In addition, someone who has smoked marijuana within the last 12 months would also be considered a smoker.